lorenzwalthert/lorenzwalthert.github.io/_source/2016-10-11-ggplot2II-draft.Rmd

 ---
-title: "Programming with ggplot2 - Part II"
+title: "Scalable plotting with ggplot2 - Part II"
 description: How can you take advantage of integrating ggplot with core elements of the R language to create more flexible and adaptive plots while reducing redundancy?
 This series discusses how we can use an lapply approach to create column-wise visualizations that adapt to data characteristics such as the class.
 Part II extends concepts from part I and shows how further customization can be achieved.
-permalink: /proggplotII/
+permalink: /scaleggplotII/
 tags: ggplot2
 layout: post
 comments: true